lgonza32/HREmployees_Project/README.txt

 -HR Employees are the only ones able to edit/enter probation status for each employee -HR Employees are the only ones able to edit/enter raise and salary -HR Employees are the only ones to be able to edit and access employee performance review

-IMPORTANT INFORMATION
--Laurenz Luke Gonzales created 95-99% of all the pages within this project -Ed Salinas contributed heavily in the table implementations -Taylor Rodgers and Kobi Fon-Ndikum did not contribute at all to this project